Kendall Harmon

-Kendall S. Harmon (born 1960), is a priest of the Anglican Church in North America and formerly of the Episcopal Church.
-He is known for his conservative writings on matters related to homosexuality and the Anglican church and his role in the schism of the Episcopal Church.
+Kendall S. Harmon (born 1960), is a writer and priest of the Anglican Church in North America.
+Formerly a leading traditional theologian with the Episcopal Church, Harmon is known for his activity, writing, and commentary on matters related to homosexuality and the Anglican church in the years prior to, during, and following the schism of the Episcopal Church and the subsequent formation of the Anglican Church in North America.

 Early life and education

 Harmon studied at Bowdoin College and Regent College in Vancouver, Canada and the Trinity School for Ministry in Ambridge, Pennsylvania.

 In 1993, he received a doctoral degree from Oxford University for his dissertation on aspects of the doctrine of Hell in regards to Universalism.